 Many theories on aging exist; however, none have proven to provide the complete answer.
-Error theories that point to free radicals or telomere shortening as the culprit suggest that decreasing oxidative stress through use of antioxidants in conjunction with a healthy diet and exercise can help delay the aging process.
-MitoQ® is a potent neutraliser of free radicals that decreases oxidative stress and may help protect our bodies against long-term nerve and tissue damage that ultimately results in a decreased life span.
+Error theories that point to free radicals or telomere shortening as the culprit suggest that decreasing oxidative stress through use of antioxidants in conjunction with a healthy diet and regular exercise can help delay the aging process.
+MitoQ® is a potent neutraliser of free radicals that decreases oxidative stress and may help protect our bodies against some of the factors that ultimately result in a decreased life span.

 Why do we get older?
 What switches cells in our body to self-destruct mode after years of perfect performance?
 Is there a limit to how old we can live to?